GaloisInc/crucible/crux-mir/example/README.md

 ...
 ```

 Remember that `0xa` is 10 in decimal.
-Once you fix the bug, see how much you can increase the size of the buffer with `const LIMIT` and still get a result within a reasonable time ⌛
+Once you fix the bug, see how much you can increase the size of the buffer by increasing `const LIMIT` and still get a result within a reasonable time ⌛

 ## Example 4: Integer overflow

 **NOTE:** this example was adapted from the [kani tutorial](https://model-checking.github.io/kani/kani-tutorial.html).

-In this example, we have a function that finds an average of two values:
+In this example, we have a function that calculates the average of two values:

 ```Rust
 fn find_midpoint(low: u32, high: u32) -> u32 {